-Loyola University Medical Center is chosen for this study due to its reputation as a leading healthcare provider in Illinois, particularly in the management of critical care cases.
-With its state-of-the-art facilities and a well-established ICU, Loyola offers a comprehensive dataset for evaluating COVID-19 ICU outcomes.
-This study focuses on data from a single adult ICU, which, despite its singularity, is deemed sufficient given the large patient volume and geographic diversity it serves.
-Specifically, the dataset includes 29,779 patient visits from 585 zip codes across Illinois, providing a robust sample for analysis.
-While focusing on one hospital may seem limited, Loyola’s extensive catchment area and the high number of ICU admissions make it an ideal representative for examining the effectiveness of SHIELD testing and its correlation with COVID-19 ICU outcomes.
+Loyola University Medical Center (LUMC) is a regional academic health system and a nationally ranked quaternary care facility with 547 licensed beds, located in Chicago's western suburbs.
+LUMC’s extensive catchment area and the high number of ICU admissions make it an ideal representative for examining the effectiveness of SHIELD testing and its correlation with COVID-19 ICU outcomes.

-We used datasets from the ICU at Loyola University Chicago and SHIELD testing data covering January 2020 to December 2023.
+We used datasets from the ICU at LUMC and SHIELD testing data covering January 2020 to December 2023.
 To ensure a relevant and accurate analysis of COVID-19 ICU outcomes, a filtration process was applied to the original ICU dataset.
 This filtration was necessary to focus on the zip codes most affected by ICU admissions, thereby improving the reliability of the analysis.
-The initial dataset, which contained ICU admissions from 585 zip codes collected between 2020 and 2023, was refined by selecting the top 25% of zip codes with the highest frequency of patients served by Loyola Hospital.
+The dataset includes 29,779 patient visits from 585 zip codes across Illinois, providing a robust sample for analysis.
+The initial dataset was refined by selecting the top 25% of zip codes with the highest frequency of patients served by LUMC.
 Figure 1 illustrates the data filtration process used to refine the ICU dataset, focusing on COVID-19 ICU admission rates.
-This reduction to 147 zip codes allowed for a more targeted examination of the areas that experienced the greatest impact from ICU admissions during the pandemic (Figure 2).
+This reduction to 147 zip codes, depicted in Figure 2, allowed for a more targeted examination of the areas that experienced the greatest impact from ICU admissions during the pandemic.
 Selecting the top 25% helps to reduce noise in the dataset by excluding zip codes with lower patient volumes, where the data might be less representative of broader trends.
-This strategic selection allowed us to focus on the areas that were most significantly affected by ICU admissions at Loyola, thereby enhancing the robustness and reliability of our analysis of COVID-19 ICU admission rates.
+This strategic selection allowed us to focus on the areas that were most significantly affected by ICU admissions at LUMC, thereby enhancing the robustness and reliability of our analysis of COVID-19 ICU admission rates.
 The next step involved refining the dataset to focus exclusively on patients treated for COVID-19, achieved by filtering out non-COVID-19 cases using the appropriate ICD-10 codes for COVID-19 diagnoses (see Appendix 1), standardized codes used to identify and classify COVID-19 cases.
 The final dataset included only COVID-19 patients from the 147 selected zip codes, spanning the same 2020-2023 timeframe.
 This refined dataset was then used for further analysis in the study.